Tornado-spawning storms left multiple people dead in Iowa and are now threatening cities from Texas to Vermont - KESQ

 By Elizabeth Wolfe, Robert Shackelford and Joe Sutton, CNN

-(CNN) — Some Iowa communities will be waking up Wednesday to sift through the rubble of now-unrecognizable homes and mourn the deaths of neighbors who were killed by a series of tornado-spawning storms that tore through the Midwest yesterday and are now setting their sights on a much broader swath of the US.
+(CNN) — Some Iowa communities are waking up Wednesday to sift through the rubble of now-unrecognizable homes and mourn the deaths of neighbors who were killed by a series of tornado-spawning storms that tore through the Midwest Tuesday and are now threatening a much broader swath of the US.

 Multiple fatalities and some injuries have been reported in the small city of Greenfield, Iowa – about 50 miles southwest of Des Moines – after a tornado carved a devastating path through the community Tuesday evening, Iowa State Patrol spokesperson Sgt.
 Alex Dinkla told CNN.
 Dinkla did not elaborate on the number or nature of the deaths.